dheero/OBF.github.io/wiki/BOSC_2015_Panel.md

 skills to researchers across disciplines at all stages of their research career.
 She is a member of the Steering Committees for Data Carpentry and Software Carpentry Foundation, and supports the development of both initiatives.
-As of recently Aleksandra is collaborating on training with the ELIXIR project supporting the bioinformatics community.
-As a certified Software and Data Carpentry instructor Aleksandra has taught at a number of workshops in the UK, other European countries and US.
+Currently, Aleksandra is collaborating on training with the ELIXIR project supporting the bioinformatics community.
+As a certified Software and Data Carpentry instructor Aleksandra has taught at a number of workshops, including Software Carpentry for Women in Science and Engineering, which she co-organised.

 **Jason Williams**
 ([@JasonWilliamsNY](https://twitter.com/JasonWilliamsNY)) is the Lead of